Shedou/Chimbalix/README-EN.md

 ## Language / Язык
 [Original (Russian)](https://github.com/Shedou/Chimbalix) - **Transtlated (English)**

-# Chimbalix 24.3 Alphachi
-* 64-Bit (x86_64)
-* Kernel: 6.9.10-1-liquorix-amd64
-* Debian version: 12.x (bookworm)
-* DE: Xfce 4.18.1

-### Features:
-* x32 libraries out of the box - allow you to run and use 32-bit software in a 64-bit OS.
-* One-click screenshots - use ctrl / shift / ctrl+shift combinations with PrintScreen to quickly create screenshots.
-* "PortSoft" - the main directory for applications, allowing you to place even completely portable software in it.
-* By default, the nested structure of the "Start" menu.
-* "Apps" - a stable section of the "Start" menu for third-party applications, allows developers to have their own menu sections for applications.
-* WINE (Proton LG) - allows you to run Windows applications, although it is better to use real Windows for this...
-* Useful tools - useful tools are built into the Explorer context menu, such as converting images/videos, getting information about files, etc.
-* Mangohud - launching games with an overlay via the Explorer context menu (may not work with some games).

 ## WARNING!

 This is an "Alpha" version of the Linux distribution, it contains many unfinished parts!
 Use at your own risk!